Kribzi/8Puzzle_A_star_search/README.md

 # 8Puzzle_A_star_search
-A star search used to solve the 8 puzzle.
+This simple code takes a 8 puzzle and attempts to solve it using A* search algorithm.